edu-secmachine/javulna/readme.md

 <a name="Exercise_9"></a>
 ### Exercise  9 – XSS
 **Short Description**
 On branch ui there is an application which contains two pages.
-Alas one of them suffers from XSS vulnerability.
+Alas, one of them suffers from XSS vulnerability.
 Find it and fix it!

 **Detailed description**
 Checkout branch ui (git cechkout ui), make a clean install, and run the application.
 Navigate to your browser, and enter the url localhost:8080!
 You should see a page listing the movies in the database.
 There is also a page accessible from the menu for adding new movies to the database.
 Find an XSS vulnerability in one of these pages!
 When found, check the source-code.
 What type of XSS is this?
 Discuss why this vulnerability exists, and why are there no other XSS vulnerabilties at other places!
 Fix the vulnerability!